Kryptos K4 Basic Guide

 | … | · | · | · |

 Row F, column H gives 0.
 So our starting number is 0.
 The full chart has a number for every row-and-column pair; here we are only showing the one square we need.
-The whole chart is on the field card.
+The whole chart is in the bundle's card files.

 Step 4: add the stencil